Lantau Island, HongKong Travel Guide

 On the hilly side of Ngong Ping lies the 38 wooden steles that contain the verses of the old prayer.
 These were arranged in an infinity pattern to further emphasize the belief of the religion.

 A tour would not be complete without visiting our adorable friends: the Hongkong’s pink dolphins!
 Considered as one of the endangered species, it brings delight to witness how these dolphins dance with the waves of the sea as you pass by riding any boat tour that you would like to avail.

 Tai O: Local Market

 Are you ready to do a “seafood hunting” experience?
-Well, this is the best place for you!
+Well, this local market in Tai O, Lantau Island is the best place for you!
 Starting from shrimp-paste outlets to salted-fish plants, all sort of seafood to eat is available for purchase in this place!

 Tai O: Dragon Boat Parade

 The teaming culture of Hongkong can be felt through this religious ritual that happens yearly every 5th day of the 5th lunar month whenever they celebrate the Dragon Boat Festival.
 The idea here is that they parade their deity statues to repel and even “ghosts” of the water or of the river.